bethanyhills/web-crawler/README.md

 # web-crawler
-Web crawler that spiders URLs for a given domain, parses HTML, records words & frequency, and visualizes it in D3 for a given domain.
+Web crawler that spiders URLs for a given domain, parses HTML for text and links, records words & frequency.
+The data is then be queried and manipulated for use in data visualizations.

 Uses python, sqlite, beautiful soup, urllib, enchant, textblob